ekoteq/pyflaker/README.md

 When calling the `to_timestamp` method, the client's epoch is used to determine the snowflake's resulting timestamp.
 As such, snowflakes generated using a different Client or generator may return invalid timestamps if the epoch time used to generate the snowflake ID is different than the epoch time of the client used for conversion.

-The `fmt` variable is optional here as well, and defaults to `ms` for `milliseconds.` Passing a value of `s` for `seconds` will return a value of seconds passed since epoch time.
+The `fmt` variable is optional here as well, and defaults to `ms` for `milliseconds.` Passing a value of `s` for `seconds` will return a value of seconds passed since UNIX epoch time.

 NOTE: Due to the bit placement of the `timestamp` value utilized during snowflake generation, the translator method will continue to accurately translate snowflakes even if the `pid` or `seed` generator values are renewed after client initialization.
 However, if the client's epoch time is modified, previous snowflake IDs may no longer be translatable.